 SKYFALL has swept all before it in the past fortnight.
 Not even The Hulk or Batman himself could withstand Bond’s charm and old-school bravado in the yearly box-office charts.
 In the words of our own Liam Jack, it kept “the complex, serious tone set by the last two films, but subtly [intertwined] the rest of the franchise’s DNA”.
-As good as it was – an excellent combination of post-Bourne muscle and the old Connery-style swagger – in terms of the Bond films as a whole, does it represent an unwillingness to let the franchise evolve?
+As good as it was – an excellent combination of post-Bourne muscle and the old Connery-style swagger – in terms of the Bond films as a whole, does it represent an unwillingness to let the character and films evolve?
 What do we even want from James Bond these days?

-… having dealt with a suave, callous knob for the majority of the Roger Moore era, Craig’s Bond had a hint of self-loathing.
+“… having dealt with a suave, callous knob for the majority of the Roger Moore era, Craig’s Bond had a hint of self-loathing.”

-…if anything, SKYFALL is more interesting when considered from M’s standpoint.
+“…if anything, SKYFALL is more interesting when considered from M’s standpoint.”

-The interesting aspect is where the franchise goes with Bond 24.
+The interesting aspect is where the films go with Bond 24.
 As good as SKYFALL is, much of that is down to the fact that it is also one of the most technically well-made Bond films ever, thanks to the contributions of Sam Mendes and Roger Deakins.
 Besides the technical aspect, it is only the Oedipal overtones of the M/Bond/Silva triangle which are new.
 Smart flip-reverses such as the new dynamic between Q and 007, as pointed out in reviews, rely on the Bond of old.
-If the character takes the path laid out at the conclusion, it won’t be long before the franchise finds itself down another DIE ANOTHER DAY style cul-de-sac.
+If the character takes the path laid out at the conclusion, it won’t be long before the series finds itself down another DIE ANOTHER DAY style cul-de-sac.
 The blueprint is enjoyable, for now, but totally unsustainable.

 Cover image (c) Harry Hunt